jhermann/javaprops/README.md

 ## Project Goals

-This libary allows you to read Java property files including all the lesser known formatting details, like Unicode escaping.
+This library allows you to read Java property files including all the lesser known formatting details, like Unicode escaping.
 What sets it apart from similar projects are these requirements:

 * Modification of property files with minimal differences due to normalization.